Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ## Color

-Many of Bootstrap's various components and utilities are built through a series of colors defined in a Sass map.
+Many of Boosted's various components and utilities are built through a series of colors defined in a Sass map.
 This map can be looped over in Sass to quickly generate a series of rulesets.

 ### All colors

-All colors available in Bootstrap 4, are available as Sass variables and a Sass map in our `scss/_variables.scss` file.
+All colors available in Boosted 4, are available as Sass variables and a Sass map in our `scss/_variables.scss` file.
 This will be expanded upon in subsequent minor releases to add additional shades, much like the [grayscale palette](#grays) we already include.

 <div class="row">
   {% for color in site.data.colors %}